giacomofiu/OldFashionPound/README.md

 mvn clean install

 You have to put maven directory in bash $PATH environment variable
 You can also run tests from Eclipse, they are in package com.giacomo.euris.test
+JDK version required: at least Java 8